-Paul McCartney is to tell his life story through his lyrics.
-John Sutherland remembers his recent encounter with a Chaucer-quoting McCartney in Greece.
+Paul McCartney is 79 today.
+John Sutherland remembers his recent encounter with a Chaucer-quoting McCartney in Greece

 A few months ago, I had a conversation with Sir Paul McCartney on English literature – on the Greek island of Hydra.
 Sir Paul had passed by and fallen into conversation with my companion, an eminent musician who had worked with him.
 He politely inquired who the man at the end of the table was.
 A professor of literature, he was told.
 On his way out, Sir Paul, clearly a courteous man, stopped.

 ‘Have you ever heard of Alan Durband?’ he asked.

 I passed my early career under the dictatorial edicts of the sage of Downing College, Cambridge.